atingupta2006/oci-sre-dec-25/docs/Day-3/01-Understanding-Toil/hands-on.md

 * Restarting services when CPU spikes
 * Manually checking logs for common errors
-* Updating enrollment capacity in database by hand
+* Updating inventory levels in database by hand
 * Responding to the same alert repeatedly